11 min read

 Founder & CEO, Phantom IQ

-LinkedIn newsletters and mainstream publication placements are not competing channels—they are complementary ones that serve fundamentally different functions in an executive visibility strategy.
+LinkedIn newsletters and mainstream publication placements are not competing channelsβ€”they are complementary ones that serve fundamentally different functions in an executive visibility strategy.
 The mistake is treating them as substitutes: defaulting to the newsletter because it requires no editorial approval, or abandoning the newsletter in favor of publication placements because the third-party credibility seems more valuable.
 Both instincts are wrong.
 The question is not which channel to choose; it is which piece of content belongs in which channel, and why.

 What LinkedIn Newsletters Actually Do

 A LinkedIn newsletter is a direct relationship with a subscribed audience.
 Unlike standard LinkedIn posts, which depend on algorithmic distribution to reach followers, newsletters are delivered directly to subscribers' inboxes.
-The subscriber has made an active choice to receive the executive's content—a materially different signal than passive following.
+The subscriber has made an active choice to receive the executive's contentβ€”a materially different signal than passive following.

 LinkedIn's scale makes this direct relationship significant.
-With 1.2 billion members and 65 million decision-makers on the platform (LinkedIn, 2026), the potential subscriber base for a well-positioned executive newsletter is substantial.
-And the engagement data is compelling: LinkedIn content generates shares at 24x the rate of promotional content when it carries genuine thought leadership weight.
-A newsletter that consistently delivers substantive analysis to a relevant professional audience builds the kind of relationship depth that drives the outcomes the 2025 Edelman-LinkedIn study identifies—where 79% of buyers say they are more likely to advocate for a vendor whose executives they follow as thought leaders, and 95% say they are more receptive to direct outreach from executives whose ideas they consume.
+With more than 1.3 billion members worldwide (LinkedIn, 2026)β€”a large share of whom influence business decisions at their organizationsβ€”the potential subscriber base for a well-positioned executive newsletter is substantial.
+A newsletter that consistently delivers substantive analysis to a relevant professional audience builds the kind of relationship depth that drives the outcomes the 2025 Edelman-LinkedIn study identifiesβ€”where 79% of hidden decision-makers say they are more likely to advocate for a vendor whose thought leadership they consume, and 95% say strong thought leadership makes them more receptive to a brand's outreach.

 The newsletter's strength is relationship density with a known audience.
 Its limitation is that it reaches people who already know who you are.
 It cannot expand the executive's reach to buyers who have not yet encountered their work.